ianthpun/TwitterDecompiler/Assignment3/readme.txt

 3) Run Modular Exponentiation using exponent 1921821779 and mod 4294434817
 4) Run the inverse of step 2 to get the decrypted text.

-Due to the amount of twitter messages needed to be decrypted, Lyrebird can now run its decryption with multiple processes.
-It will do this by taking in a list text with directories of all the decrypted messages and its designated output directory.
+Due to the amount of twitter messages needed to be decrypted, Lyrebird can now run its decryption with an optimized number of processes with your selection of process management algorithm.
+It will do this by first taking in the algorithm in the first line of the config file, then taking in a list text with directories of all the decrypted messages and its designated output directory.

 HOW TO COMPILE:

-Using terminal, go to the directory with the source files and enter "make".
+Using terminal, go to the directory with the source files and enter "make all".
 The makefile should automatically compile it into an executable called Lyrebird.

 HOW TO USE:

-To execute the program, save the list text into the same directory as Lyrebird.
+To execute the program, save the config text into the same directory as Lyrebird.
 Using terminal, go to the directory and enter this command:

 "./lyrebird listnamehere.txt"

+The first line in your config file should be either "round robin" or "fcfs", which will indicate to Lyrebird which algorithm you want to use.
+Anything else as the first line will cause an error.

-Each line in listnamehere.txt will include the input directory and the output directory parted by a space.
+After that, each line in listnamehere.txt will include the input directory and the output directory parted by a space.

 SOURCES: